Master this 5-Step Negotiation Process

 Who are the key stakeholders during a negotiation process?

-Often, when dealing with larger groups of stakeholders, you’ll encounter stakeholder representatives.
+When dealing with larger groups of stakeholders, you’ll often encounter stakeholder representatives.
 These individuals speak on behalf of their company because it will usually take too long to get so many people to agree to a solution.

 What are negotiation strategies?

-A negotiation strategy is defined as a predetermined approach that helps to achieve the goal or objective of reaching an agreement.
+A negotiation strategy is a predetermined approach to achieving the goal or objective of reaching an agreement.

 How do I improve my negotiation skills?